jayanta525/OpenWrt-MPTCP-OrangePiR1/README.md

-# OpenMPTCProuter
+# OpenMPTCProuter for Allwinner based OrangePi R1 SBC.

 OpenMPTCProuter is an open source solution to aggregate and encrypt multiple internet connections and terminates it over any VPS which make clients benefit security, reliability, net neutrality, as well as dedicated public IP.

-Builds for Allwinner H2+ based OrangePi R1 SBC.

 Main website: [https://www.openmptcprouter.com/](https://www.openmptcprouter.com/)